ReubenBeeler/Bike-Generator/README.md

 TODO add equation: PHI = PHI_0 sin(OMEGA * t)

-where _TODO PHI_0_ is a constant depending on the geometry of the magnet and coil.
+where $\Phi_0$ is a constant depending on the geometry of the magnet and coil.
 Using Faraday's Law, we find that

 TODO add equation: EMF = OMEGA * PHI_0 sin(OMEGA * t)